SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 Daytime-only.<br/>
 Enemy attack power starts to get ridiculous from this point.<br/>
-Swordsman has high attack and HP, and can knock your equipped shield away.<br/>
+Kengo has high attack and HP, and can knock your equipped shield away.<br/>
-Dagger Bee's special deals x2.0 damage and inflicts Confusion.<br/>
+Dagger Bee's special deals x2.0 damage and inflicts Confused status.<br/>
 Sr. Yanpii hits like a wrecking ball, and its tackle deals damage and knockback.<br/>
-Gyadon can pluck a staff and reduce its remaining uses to 0.
+Gyadon can peck a staff and reduce its remaining uses to 0.

-Floating monsters rush toward you at the start, so it's easy to get surrounded.<br/>Fight Swordsman with your back against a wall so that your shield doesn't fly off a cliff.<br/>Despite these dangers, be sure to check each room for items instead of rushing the exit.<br/>If there's a Sr. Yanpii with an aura, level it up and defeat it to gain lots of experience points.<br/>Protect staves from Gyadon by inserting them into Storage Pots.
+Floating monsters rush toward you at the start, so it's easy to get surrounded.<br/>Fight Kengo with your back against a wall so that your shield doesn't fly off a cliff.<br/>Despite these dangers, be sure to check each room for items instead of rushing to the exit.<br/>If there's a Sr. Yanpii with an aura, level it up and defeat it to gain lots of experience points.<br/>Protect staves from Gyadon by inserting them into Storage Pots.

 ⭐︎ <span class="orangeText">For those that can't deal with night</span> ⭐︎

-Linger on these floors and hunt monsters to level up.<br/>This is basically the last area where you can fight during the daytime if you can't deal with night.<br/>Be careful of Swordsman while checking rooms, and then step in place near the exit and hunt until the wind blows.<br/>Hide behind a wall or object while waiting so that you don't get tackled by Sr. Yanpii right away,<br/>and use arrows to soften it enough so that it can be defeated in one hit.
+Linger on these floors and hunt monsters to level up.<br/>This is basically the last area where you can fight during the daytime if you can't deal with night.<br/>Be careful of Kengo while checking rooms, and then step in place near the exit and hunt until the wind blows.<br/>Hide behind a wall or object while waiting so that you don't get tackled by Sr. Yanpii right away,<br/>and use arrows to soften it enough so that it can be defeated in one hit.

 ### Lave Field (21-23F)